andrewosh/stackable-nanoiterator/README.md

   onpush: function (iterator, state) { ... } // Called when a new iterator/state pair is pushed.
   onpop: function (iterator, state) { ... } // Called when an iterator/state pair is popped.
   map: function (value, states) { ... } // Called before a value is about to be returned.
+  open: function (cb) { ... } // Called before the first call to next.
 }
 ```
 `onpush` and `onpop` are synchronous, but can modify the StackIterator by pushing new values onto the stack.
 `map` is called with both the value that's about to be returned, and an array of the state values that you've associated with stack entries, in stack order.
+`open` is async, and is called prior to the first call to `next`.

 #### `ite.push(iterator, state)`
 Insert a new iterator/state pair into the stack.